rightjs/rightjs-docs/docs/en/index.md

   :compact => {
     :title    => "It's Compact",
-    :subtitle => "Weighs only 30k!",
+    :subtitle => "Weighs just 15k!",
     :text     => %Q{
       <p>
-        RightJS is a really compact framework of just 30k and as the matter of fact it already has several plugins backed in.
-It has everything any serious framework should have, dom manipulations handling, native unit extensions, basic visual effects, extensive OOP abilities, AJAX, additional form features, cookies.
+        RightJS is a really compact framework of just 15k of gzipped code, and as the matter of fact it already has several plugins backed in.
+It has  dom manipulations handling, native unit extensions, basic visual effects, extensive OOP abilities, AJAX, additional form features, cookies.
 You name it!
       </p>
       <p>
-        And RightJS is not just small by itself, it has a number of small and fast plugins, you can add them to the main build, or switch off unnecessary features stripping it down to the very skinny 18k core.
+        And RightJS is not just small by itself, it has a number of small and fast plugins, you can add them to the main build, or switch off unnecessary features stripping it down to a very skinny core.
       </p>
     },
     :more     => "Custom builds page"